-A group of researchers set out to test the efficacy of such wind vents – and challenge the thinking behind those laws.
+Some municipalities actually legally require the addition of ‘wind vents’ for large signage.
+In fact, a group of researchers set out to test the efficacy of such wind vents – and challenge the thinking behind those laws.

-The key takeaways:
+Their key takeaways:

 - A “swiss-cheese” type design might actually significantly reduce wind loads.

 So, is this an example of innovative sign modifications?